Courses Offered By Department

 092 Strategies for Success ELL - Unleveled - 5 Credits

-This course is intended for students identified as English Language Learners.
+This course is intended for students identified as English Learners.
 Instruction is aligned with the WIDA standards to improve students' reading, writing, speaking, and comprehending the English language across content areas.
 Strategies are also introduced that enable students to learn content material and meet with success in mainstream classes.

 ELL English (017)